Radiative neutrino mass in an alternative $U(1)_{B-L}$ gauge symmetry: Model setup and phenomenologies

-where $w^+$ and $z$ are absorbed by the SM gauge bosons $W^+$ and $Z$, and one of the massless CP odd boson after diagonalizing the matrix in basis of $(z'_{\varphi_1},z'_{\varphi_2})$ with nonzero VEVs is absorbed by the $B-L$ gauge boson $Z'$. {As a result, one physical massless CP-odd Goldstone boson (GB) is induced, which is due to a global symmetry in the scalar potential associated with $\varphi_{1,2}$.
+where $w^+$ and $z$ are absorbed by the SM gauge bosons $W^+$ and $Z$ as Nambu-Goldstone boson (NGB), and one of the massless CP odd boson after diagonalizing the matrix in basis of $(z'_{\varphi_1},z'_{\varphi_2})$ with nonzero VEVs is absorbed by the $B-L$ gauge boson $Z'$. \\ {\it CP-odd scalar} ($Z_2$ even) : As a result, one physical massless CP-odd GB is induced, which is due to a breaking of global symmetry in the scalar potential associated with $\varphi_{1,2}$; an golobal $U(1)$ symmetry under which $\varphi_1$ and $\varphi_2$ transforms separately.
 Note that we have freedom to identify which component of $(z'_{\varphi_1},z'_{\varphi_2})$ is the GB, and we choose $G\equiv z'_{\varphi_1}$ to be GB in our analysis.
-Also we assume that coupling between $G$ and SM Higgs is negligibly small by choosing parameters in scalar potential, and GB does not affect phenomenology; the contribution to relativistic degrees of freedom by GB is also small since it decouples in early stage of the universe due to small interactions. } Inserting tadpole conditions, the CP even matrix in basis of $(\varphi_{R_1},\varphi_{R_2}, h_R)$ with nonzero VEVs is given by
+One can identify the CP-odd boson of $\varphi_1$ as NGB, when $v'_{2}<<v'_{1}$.
+Here we consider the CP-odd boson of $\varphi_2$ is a physical GB; $z'_{\varphi_2}$, and it contributes to phenomenologies such as DM.
+We also note that the existence of this physical Goldstone boson does not cause serious problem in particle physics or cosmology since it does not interact with SM particles directly and decouples from thermal bath in early Universe.
+Also we assume that coupling between $G$ and SM Higgs is negligibly small by choosing parameters in scalar potential, and GB does not affect phenomenology; the contribution to relativistic degrees of freedom by GB is also small since it decouples in early stage of the universe due to small interactions. {\it CP-even scalar}: Inserting tadpole conditions, the CP even matrix in basis of $(\varphi_{R_1},\varphi_{R_2}, h)$ with nonzero VEVs is given by